raresc4/CurrencyXchange/README.md

 - Clone the repository
 - Install the jar files
 - Open MongoDB Compass App
-- Go to SwiftUI class and enter your api key which you can get for free from this website : https://app.currencyapi.com
+- Go to SwingUI class and enter your api key which you can get for free from this website : https://app.currencyapi.com
 - Enjoy the app

 # License